-Year 10 Biology students have been studying mitosis and meiosis, using plasticine to make the different phases of these processes.
+Year 10 Biology students have been studying mitosis and meiosis, using

 Bowland Excursion

 At the beginning of the term the year 10 Health Wellbeing & Lifestyle class experienced Bowland as they played two games of ten pin bowling.
 The students had a tremendous time and enjoyed the fun with friends in their class.
 It was great to see so many strikes and a high level of participation.
 Currently the Year 10 Health Wellbeing and Lifestyle class is exploring different forms of recreational physical activity.